 The Cimino Law Firm has more than two decades of experience handling military divorces.
 We understand both federal and New York laws that govern these divorces.
 Also, due to our experience, we understand the complexity of the emotions that you are going through.

 We will be your legal team and your confidant as you make it through this difficult time.
-Call us today for a free phone consultation regarding your divorce.
+Call us today for a confidential phone consultation regarding your divorce.

 How Are Divorce Papers Served in a Military Divorce?